 Kimchee is a fermented dish of primarily vegetables.
 If you are in a warm/hot area, your kimchee will ferment faster thus developing the sour taste more quickly compared to if you make kimchee in a cooler area.
 It will likely have plenty of bubbles too from the fermentation.

 I remember watching my brother make this kimchee back in 2009.
 I stood by with a measuring cup, paper and pen in hand.
 My brother Jun’s method is slightly different from how kimchee is traditionally made.
-He tastes/stirs his kimchee every day and keeps it lightly sealed in a bag/container; kimchee is generally kept in an air-tight container and left to ferment for several days without stirring.
-Additionally, he soaks his veggies in the salted water for two days instead of just for a few hours.
+He soaks his veggies in the salted water for two days instead of just for a few hours.
+He also tastes/stirs his kimchee every day and keeps it lightly sealed in a bag/container.
+Keep note though that kimchee is generally kept in an air-tight container and left to ferment for several days without stirring.

 This recipe makes 4, tightly packed QUART jars.